 - In the evening, dim environmental lights and avoid the blue light wavelength

 - When it's time to go to sleep, make sure your bedroom is dark.
-I recommend installing blackout shades for this purpose, or use a sleep mask to avoid disrupting your melatonin production
+I recommend installing blackout shades for this purpose or using a sleep mask to avoid disrupting your melatonin production.

-Besides maintaining a natural circadian rhythm, there are a number of additional ways to help improve your sleep if you're still having trouble.
+Besides maintaining a natural circadian rhythm, there are several additional ways to help improve your sleep if you're still having trouble.

 For a comprehensive sleep guide, please see my article "33 Secrets to a Good Night's Sleep."